mosbth/anax/REVISION.md

-History for mos/anax
+History for Anax
 -----------------------------------

 v2.5.x (latest)

-* Cleaning up from Anax-MVC and removing stuff not to be in mos/anax.
+* Cleaning up from Anax-MVC and removing stuff not to be in Anax.